2.3 Alternative Disclosure Requirements

 disclosures of the obligor group.
 In this situation,

-A may describe the restrictions that apply to B and
+disclosures for B, A may describe the restrictions

-disclose that B represents approximately 5 percent
+that apply to B and disclose that B represents

-alternative financial disclosures.
+in the combined alternative financial

 As mentioned above, when presenting the alternative